Pala Empire

 • The best example is found in the manuscript of the Astasahasrika-Prajnaparamita (The Perfection of Wisdom in Eight Thousand).

-• The Buddhist monasteries (mahaviharas) of Nalanda, Odantapuri, Vikramsila, and Somarupa had a key role in the development of the Palas style of painting.
+• The Buddhist monasteries like Nalanda, Odantapuri, Vikramsila, and Somarupa played an important role in how Pala art developed.

 Significance of Palas:

-• Prominent Buddhist dynasty, known for its patronage of Buddhism, culture, and education.
+• An important Buddhist ruling family known for supporting Buddhism, culture, and learning.

-• Significant support for Nalanda University, a major center of Buddhist learning.
+• They gave a lot of support to Nalanda University, a major place for Buddhist education.

-• Flourishing of art and culture during the Pala period, with a distinct style of temple architecture and sculpture.
+• Art and culture did very well during the Pala time, with their own unique style of temple building and carving.

 Decline of the Pala dynasty